Burningstone91/smart-home-setup/README.md

 #### Creating a Person
 After the onboarding process Home Assistant will automatically create a person with the details you entered in the onboarding process.
 To create an additional person, click on "Configuration" in the sidebar of Home Assistant and then click on "Persons".
-Press the orange plus sign at the bottom right.
+Press the "+ ADD INTEGRATION" at the bottom right.
 Enter the name of the person and press "CREATE".

 #### Binding Device Trackers to Persons
 To bind a device tracker to a person, click on "Configuration" in the sidebar of Home Assistant and then click on "Persons".
 Click on the person you want to assign the device trackers to.
 In the field below "Select the devices that belong to this person" pick one of the device trackers, a second field to choose a device will appear, choose the second device tracker and then press "Update" in the bottom right.